 Child care expenses

-Paying for child care can be a huge strain on your budget, but it will probably be necessary if you both decide to keep working.
-Start looking for child care before your baby arrives because the best options may fill up quickly.
+Paying for child care can be a considerable strain on your budget, but it will probably be necessary if you both decide to keep working.
+Start looking for childcare before your baby arrives because the best options may fill up quickly.